-Heart disease symptoms often look and feel very different in men and women.
+Heart disease symptoms can look and feel very different in men and women.

 Although many women will have the classic crushing central chest pain, which is often thought of as the hallmark sign of a heart attack, women often experience three or more additional symptoms when they have a heart attack.
 Tragically, heart attack or sudden cardiac death can be the first symptom of coronary artery disease in women, especially younger women.